SaifKhan777/Smart-Task-Analyzer/README.md

 ---

-# 🧮 **Algorithm Explanation (350–400 words)**
+# 🧮 Algorithm Explanation (350–400 words)

 The Task Analyzer implements a weighted multi-factor scoring algorithm to intelligently prioritize tasks.
 Each task is evaluated across four dimensions: **urgency**, **importance**, **effort**, and **dependencies**.

 **Urgency** is computed based on the task’s due date.
-Tasks closer to their deadline receive higher urgency scores, while overdue tasks receive maximum urgency, ensuring that time-sensitive items are appropriately prioritized.
+Tasks closer to their deadline receive higher urgency scores, while overdue tasks receive maximum urgency, ensuring time-sensitive items are appropriately prioritized.

 **Importance** leverages the user-provided rating (1–10), normalized to a percentage scale.
 High-impact tasks are therefore favored, even if they are not immediately due.